Blue Fire: Trains and colour scheme

 Blue Fire has five trains with five cars each.
 These cars accommodate two rows of two riders, for a total of 20 riders per train.
 However, the ride can only operate 4 trains on the circuit at any given time, with the 5th acting as a spare.
 With a two-minute, 20-second ride and separate loading and unloading stations, 1,450 riders can ride Blue Fire per hour.
 The trains use lap bar restraints rather than the over-the-shoulder restraints employed on Maverick and other Intamin Accelerator coasters, and stadium-style seating like that of Millennium Force.
 As opposed to more conventional lap bars found on most wooden roller coasters, the lap bar on a seat on Blue Fire is above the seat when the train is not occupied.
 However, the restraint itself rests in the rider's lap instead of across the rider's chest.

-Carrying on the Iceland theme of its section of the park, Blue Fire has blue track and light gray supports.
+Blue Fire has blue track and light gray supports.
 The attraction's theming was designed by P&P Projects.